I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfremotetarget-openremoteinterface.md

 <p>The framework's <a href="wdf.using_umdf_verifier">verifier</a> reports an error if the framework cannot open the file.</p>

 ## -remarks
-<p>After a driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function receives notification that a device interface is available, and after the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff556925">IWDFDevice2::CreateRemoteInterface</a> to create a remote interface object, the driver can call <b>OpenRemoteInterface</b> so that it can send I/O requests to the device interface.</p>
+<p>After a driver's <a href="wdf.ipnpcallbackremoteinterfacenotification_onremoteinterfacearrival">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function receives notification that a device interface is available, and after the driver calls <a href="wdf.iwdfdevice2_createremoteinterface">IWDFDevice2::CreateRemoteInterface</a> to create a remote interface object, the driver can call <b>OpenRemoteInterface</b> so that it can send I/O requests to the device interface.</p>

 <p>The device interface must be accessible by the account that loaded the UMDF-based driver, which is typically the Local Service account.
 However, if the driver uses <a href="wdf.handling_client_impersonation">impersonation</a> when it calls <b>OpenRemoteInterface</b>, the device interface must be accessible by the impersonated account.</p>

 <p>For more information about <b>OpenRemoteInterface</b> and how to use device interfaces in UMDF-based drivers, see <a href="wdf.using_device_interfaces_in_umdf_drivers">Using Device Interfaces in UMDF-based Drivers</a>.</p>

-<p>The following code example shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function can create a remote interface and remote target objects for a device interface and then open the interface for I/O operations.</p>

-<p>After a driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function receives notification that a device interface is available, and after the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff556925">IWDFDevice2::CreateRemoteInterface</a> to create a remote interface object, the driver can call <b>OpenRemoteInterface</b> so that it can send I/O requests to the device interface.</p>

-<p>The device interface must be accessible by the account that loaded the UMDF-based driver, which is typically the Local Service account.
-However, if the driver uses <a href="wdf.handling_client_impersonation">impersonation</a> when it calls <b>OpenRemoteInterface</b>, the device interface must be accessible by the impersonated account.</p>

-<p>For more information about <b>OpenRemoteInterface</b> and how to use device interfaces in UMDF-based drivers, see <a href="wdf.using_device_interfaces_in_umdf_drivers">Using Device Interfaces in UMDF-based Drivers</a>.</p>

-<p>The following code example shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556775">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function can create a remote interface and remote target objects for a device interface and then open the interface for I/O operations.</p>
+<p>The following code example shows how an <a href="wdf.ipnpcallbackremoteinterfacenotification_onremoteinterfacearrival">IPnpCallbackRemoteInterfaceNotification::OnRemoteInterfaceArrival</a> callback function can create a remote interface and remote target objects for a device interface and then open the interface for I/O operations.</p>

 ## -requirements
 <table>